openMSL/sl-1-3-object-based-generic-perception-object-model/README.md

 Consideration of the class uncertainties is provided by the model architecture, as well.
 The output of the tracking module is a list of tracked objects.

+<a name="Agafonkin2016">1</a>: V. Agafonkin.
+(2016) Conacveman.
+[Online].
+Available: https://github.com/mapbox/concaveman

+<a name="Park2013">2</a>: J.-S.  Park  and  S.-J.  Oh,  “A  new  concave  hull  algorithm  and  concaveness measure for n-dimensional datasets,”Journal of Information Science and Engineering, vol. 29, no. 2, p.
+19, 2013.

+<a name="Vatti1992">3</a>: B. R. Vatti, “A generic solution to polygon clipping,”Communications of the ACM, vol. 35, no. 7, pp. 56–63, 1992.

-### Parameterization
+## Parameterization

-The **model profiles for parametrization** are stored in different header files in 'src/model/profile'.
-With the FMI standard, the profile which should be used, can be selected by its name as a String with the ScalarVariable 'profile' (see ModelDescription for reference).
+The profiles are parameterized in the files `profile_*.hpp.in`.
+The parameters are defined in the files `profile.hpp.in`.
+The profiles can be extended by the strategies with additional parameters and values in their respective folders as in e.g. `src/model/strategies/tracking-strategy/` with `profile_struct.hpp.in` with the parameters and `profile_*.hpp.in` with the values.

+The profile to be loaded for simulation is set via a model parameter defined in the `modelDescription.xml` of the FMU.
+The first name in `src/model/profiles/profile_list.conf` is taken as default.
+If you would like to have a different one or if your simulation master does not support the configuration of model parameters, you have to adapt the *start* value of the parameter `profile` in `src/osmp/modelDescription.in.xml`.

-#### Sensor Parameters
+### Sensor Parameters

 | Parameter                            | Description                                                  |
 | ------------------------------------ | ------------------------------------------------------------ |